vk6flab/ssbdaemon/README.md

 The following known issues exist:

 * Only two of the features of cwdaemon are handled, request and abort.
-* You cannot pass any arguments to cwdaemon.
 * WPM has no effect on the audio output.
 * There is no volume control.